mets/mets.github.io/callformembers.md

 Your application should include a resume or curriculum vitae with a cover letter describing your interest in applying for the position.

-The deadline for applications is April 12, 2026.
+The call for applications will remain open until board positions are filled.
 Applications should be sent to the METS board [metseditorialboardmail@gmail.com](mailto:metseditorialboardmail@gmail.com).

 ## Process for Application Review